 All high school seniors in Eastern Jackson County should be able to graduate with at least 30 hours of college credit.
 These dual-credit classes are taught by highly-qualified high school teachers, on the campus of our local high schools.
 Unfortunately, school districts currently offer only a few of these classes.
 I will work to increase communication and coordination between Metropolitan Community College and local school districts.
 By expanding course offerings and reducing tuition costs, these college credit opportunities will save students and families tens of thousands of dollars in future college costs.

-The rising College textbook costs has far exceeded the rate of inflation.
+Rising college textbook costs have far exceeded the rate of inflation.
 In the past 25 years, the cost of the average college textbook has increased by more than 270%.
 Textbook publishers issue new “editions” of the same book every couple years — other than changing the page numbers, the new “editions” have very little new information, they only serve to stifle the used book market and increase profits for the publisher.
 For example, in a College Algebra class offered by MCC, the tuition currently costs a high school student about $180.
 The required textbook costs about $298, increasing the cost of the class by more than 150%!
 I was able to purchase a prior version of the exact same book for less than $5.
 In many classes, slightly older books will provide the same quality of education at just a fraction of the price.

 Have questions or suggestions?
 I would love to hear from you!